CourseReps/ECEN452-SP18/Students/StevenYeh/Lab6/README.md

 <br>Step 5.3 Perform impedance scaling for the transmission line.

 <br>Step 6: Calculate the widths of the transmission lines and enter these into the design “N5_MaxFlat_LPF_T-Line” within the HFSS project “ECEN452_Lab6_Filters.hfss”.
-You will also need to enter this information into the “N5_MaxFlat_LPF_T-Line.zov” Z0lver assignment.
+You will also need to enter this information into the “N5_MaxFlat_LPF_T-Line.zov” Z0lver assignment.<br>
+Ans:<br>

 <br>Step 7: Perform impedance and frequency scaling for the lumped element prototype you found in Step 2 and enter these into the “N5_MaxFlat_LPF_LC.zov” Z0lver assignment.<br>